Mileage descriptions are a key component of selling used vehicles; understand what the law requires

 This guidance is for England, Scotland and Wales

-The CPRs are a wide-ranging piece of legislation that make it a criminal offence for a trader to engage in commercial practices that mislead in respect of goods and services.
+The DMCCA is a wide-ranging piece of legislation that makes it a criminal offence for a trader to engage in commercial practices that mislead in respect of goods and services.
 The misleading element could be in the form of an action (such as a statement or description) or in the omission of facts (such as failing to disclose information) about the goods or services.
-An action or omission may be seen as misleading if it affects or is likely to affect the consumer's decision to purchase (or make any other 'transactional decision', as it is known in the CPRs).
+An action or omission may be seen as misleading if it is likely to affect the consumer's decision to purchase (or take any other 'transactional decision', as it is known in the DMCCA).

 There are a number of practices that would undoubtedly constitute a misleading action or omission and are therefore prohibited, including: